Nine Arrests in an Alleged Crime Ring

 - Intentionally committing an act that results in the death or infliction of pain on an animal is a third degree felony, with a possible incarceration up to five years.

-- Intentionally tripping, or lassoing the legs of a horse for the purpose of sport or entertainment is a third degree felony, with a maximum sentence of five years imprisonment.
+- Intentionally tripping, or lassoing the legs of a horse for the purpose of sport or entertainment is a third degree felony, with a maximum sentence of five years imprisonment in Florida.

 - Subsequent convictions result in a mandatory six-month jail sentence and a minimum fine of $5,000.